bitnami-labs/katacoda-scenarios/beltran-test/step3.md

     `curl http://localhost -L --progress-bar --insecure | grep site-title`{{execute}}

-Another pretty common configuration is to redirect all the traffic from www.your-domain.com to your-domain.com (or the contrary).
+Another popular configuration is to redirect all the traffic from www.your-domain.com to your-domain.com (or the contrary).
 Lets see how this configuration would work in our testing environment.

-1. Lets check the current behavior with both domains:
+1. Check the current behavior using both domains:

     `curl http://www.mydomain.com -L --progress-bar --insecure | grep site-title`{{execute}}

     `curl http://mydomain.com -L --progress-bar --insecure | grep site-title`{{execute}}

-    The response from the server contains the exact domain that you are trying to access, the only difference it is redirected to 'https'.
+    The response from the server contains the exact domain that you are trying to access, the only difference is that one of them is being redirected to 'https'.

 2. The server is currently redirecting all the requests to HTTPS.
 In this case we only need to add another redirection from 'www.mydomain.com' to 'mydomain.com'